-Professional development is an important component for the professional growth of our full-time lecturers and 3⁄4-time faculty.
-Faculty applying for recontracting or promotion (when applicable) are expected to draft a narrative within their packet which explains the nature of the professional development and the ways in which it supports the faculty member's teaching.
+Professional development is an important component for the professional growth of our full-time lecturers and %-time faculty.
+Faculty applying for recontracting are expected to draft a narrative within their packet which explains the nature of the professional development and the ways in which it supports the faculty member's teaching.
 This narrative should include discussion of previous professional development as well as plans for the future.